 The Fed lowered its benchmark rate again—this time to almost zero

-In its second emergency response to the coronavirus outbreak, the Federal Reserve lowered its target for the federal funds rate—the benchmark for most interest rates—to a range of 0% to 0.25% on March 15, 2020.
+In its second emergency response to the coronavirus pandemic, the Federal Reserve lowered its target for the federal funds rate—the benchmark for most interest rates—to a range of 0% to 0.25% on March 15, 2020.
 The second rate cut in less than two weeks was a full percentage point, twice as big as the first.

 "The effects of the coronavirus will weigh on economic activity in the near term and pose risks to the economic outlook," the Federal Reserve's Federal Open Market Committee said in a statement.
 "The Committee expects to maintain this target range until it is confident that the economy has weathered recent events and is on track to achieve its maximum employment and price stability goals."

 The fed funds rate is critically tied to the U.S. economic outlook.
 It directly influences prevailing interest rates such as the prime rate and affects what consumers are charged on credit cards, loans, and mortgages.

 The fed funds rate is the interest rate banks charge each other to lend Federal Reserve funds overnight.
 Still, it's also a tool the nation's central bank relies on to promote economic stability, mainly by raising or lowering the cost of borrowing.